gabrielshanahan/moroccode/README.md

 }
 ```

-The lambda returns a list of all differing pairs.
+The lambda argument should return a list of all differences, encoded as `Pair`s (i.e. `field to it.field`).

 ---